robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 ## Caribou location data

-We used GPS location data collected from Fogo Island caribou in between 2017-04-21 and 2019-03-27.
+We used GPS location data collected from Fogo Island caribou between 2017-04-21 and 2019-03-27.
 Adult female caribou were immobilized and fitted with global positioning system (GPS) collars (Lotek Wireless Inc., Newmarket, ON, Canada, GPS4400M collars, 1,250 g) as described by